taearls/ensighten-vue-demo/README.md

 This form again uses a `computed` property to handle the disabled / enabled state of the `Send Email` button.
 It also makes use of [Vuelidate](https://vuelidate.js.org) to implement custom validations, including required fields and checking the email address against a regular expression.

 This app does NOT cover:
-- [Vue 3](https://v3.vuejs.org/) - once the Vue core team implements a migration build and the ecosystem catches up, this will be more viable to use in production.
-This was only released in September, so it isn't as battle tested as Vue 2 which has been in production since [2016](https://medium.com/the-vue-point/vue-2-0-is-here-ef1f26acf4b8).
+- [Vue 3](https://v3.vuejs.org/) - Once the Vue core team implements an official migration build from Vue 2 to Vue 3 and the larger ecosystem catches up, this will be more viable to use in production.
+This was only released in [September 2020](https://github.com/vuejs/vue-next/releases/tag/v3.0.0?ref=madewithvuejs.com), so it isn't as battle tested as Vue 2 which has been in production since [2016](https://medium.com/the-vue-point/vue-2-0-is-here-ef1f26acf4b8).
-- [Nuxt](https://nuxtjs.org/) - this provides server side rendering.
+- [Nuxt](https://nuxtjs.org/) - This provides server side rendering.
 Demonstrating this would make more sense as a separate demo app, because it significantly changes the way the app will be structured and configured.
-- [Vuex](https://vuex.vuejs.org/) - this is a global state solution, similar to React's Redux library.
+- [Vuex](https://vuex.vuejs.org/) - This is a global state solution, similar to React's Redux library.
+This seemed pretty advanced to include for people who are new to Vue.
+For production apps, this can be incredibly useful for storing global information like account information and an authentication state.
-- [TypeScript integration](https://vuejs.org/v2/guide/typescript.html) (this is much, much easier to achieve with Vue 3 since it's built with TS)
+- [TypeScript integration](https://vuejs.org/v2/guide/typescript.html) - In Vue 2, this is notoriously difficult to implement because the codebase uses Facebook's Flow library for type annotations, which don't always map as expected to TypeScript.
+In short, this is much, much easier to achieve with Vue 3 because the codebase was completely rewritten in TypeScript.

 ## Project setup
 ```